zakcali/GPT-thorax/README.md

 current experimental model is: gemini-exp-1206

-you need to edit delay routine to not to throttle the api but it may still throttle (stops responding after a outputting few files)
+you may need to edit delay routine to not to throttle the api but it may still throttle (stops responding after a outputting few files)
 ```
 await new Promise(resolve => setTimeout(resolve, 60 * 1000)); // Delay
 ```